WICG/webpackage/go/bundle/README.md

 `gen-bundle` command is a bundle generator tool. `gen-bundle` consumes a set of http exchanges (currently in the form of [HAR format](https://w3c.github.io/web-performance/specs/HAR/Overview.html), URL list file, or static files in a local directory), and emits a web bundle.

-`sign-bundle` command attaches a signature to a bundle. `sign-bundle` takes an existing bundle file, a certificate and a private key, and emits a new bundle file with cryptographic signature for the bundled resources added.
+`sign-bundle` command attaches a signature to a bundle.
+There are two supported ways to sign: using signatures section or integrity block. `sign-bundle` takes an existing bundle file, a private key and possibly a certificate, and emits a new bundle file with cryptographic signature added.

 `dump-bundle` command is a bundle inspector tool. `dump-bundle` dumps the enclosed http exchanges of a given web bundle file in a human readable form.